-During the last month I had conversations with two different mothers, one with average family resources, and one with significant resources.
-In spite of differences they had one desire in common.
+During the last month, I had conversations with two different mothers, one with average family resources and one with significant resources.
+In spite of their differences, they had one desire in common.

 Both mothers hope to raise generous children.
 Both mothers have questions about how.

 I’ve heard this concern repeatedly over the years.
-A family with few resources is just as likely as the family with great resources to express this concern, and ultimate hope.
+A family with few resources is just as likely as a family with great resources to express this concern and ultimate hope.
 One child or many children, the hope is the same – generous children.

 Entire books are dedicated to this subject.
 They all boil down to actions taken by parents, actual experiences and talk.
 Don’t let this summer melt away without embarking on at least one generosity experience.
-In the midst of planning vacations, trips to camp, swim time with friends…….find time for one generosity experience.
-With very young children the experience is most likely shared with at least one parent or other siblings.
-As the child ages the experiences change, reflecting the age of the child.
-Eventually the child owns the experience.
+In the midst of planning vacations, trips to camp, and swim time with friends…….find time for one generosity experience.
+With very young children, the experience is most likely shared with at least one parent or other siblings.
+As the child ages, the experiences change, reflecting the age of the child.
+Eventually, the child owns the experience.